Ecosystem working groups

 • Votes are to be cast during meetings but can also be submitted offline, such as via email, for those who were not able to attend.

-• All ATAC votes are public.
+• All ATC votes are public.

 Definitions of voting options: